kalingibbons/deep-learn-tutorial/README.md

 │   ├── interim             <- Intermediate data that has been transformed.
 │   ├── processed           <- The final, canonical data sets for modeling.
 │   └── raw                 <- The original, immutable data dump.
-├── docs                    <- Directory for Sphinx documentation in rst or md.
 ├── environment.yml         <- The conda environment file for reproducibility.
+├── environment.lock.yml    <- The _pinned_ conda environment file for emergencies.
 ├── models                  <- Trained and serialized models, model predictions, │                              or model summaries.
 ├── notebooks               <- Jupyter notebooks.
 Naming convention is a number (for │                              ordering), the creator's initials and a description, │                              e.g. `1.0-fw-initial-data-exploration`.
 ├── pyproject.toml          <- Build configuration.
 Don't change!
 Use `pip install -e .`
-│                              to install for development or to build `tox -e build`.
+│                              to install for development.
 ├── references              <- Data dictionaries, manuals, and all other materials.
 ├── reports                 <- Generated analysis as HTML, PDF, LaTeX, etc.
 │   └── figures             <- Generated plots and figures for reports.
-├── scripts                 <- Analysis and production scripts which import the │                              actual PYTHON_PKG, e.g. train_model.
 ├── setup.cfg               <- Declarative configuration of your project.
-├── setup.py                <- [DEPRECATED] Use `python setup.py develop` to install for
-│                              development or `python setup.py bdist_wheel` to build.
-├── src
+└── src
-│   └── deep_learn_tutorial <- Actual Python package where the main functionality goes.
+    └── deep_learn_tutorial <- Actual Python package where the main functionality goes.
-├── tests                   <- Unit tests which can be run with `pytest`.
-├── .coveragerc             <- Configuration for coverage reports of unit tests.
-├── .isort.cfg              <- Configuration for git hook that sorts imports.
-└── .pre-commit-config.yaml <- Configuration of pre-commit git hooks.
 ```

 <!-- pyscaffold-notes -->